mholt/caddy-l4/README.md

 Current matchers:

 - **layer4.matchers.http** - matches connections that start with HTTP requests.
-Any `http.matchers` modules can be used as well for matching on HTTP-specific properties of requests, such as header or path.
+Any [`http.matchers` modules](https://caddyserver.com/docs/modules/) can be used as well for matching on HTTP-specific properties of requests, such as header or path.

 - **layer4.matchers.tls** - matches connections that start with TLS handshakes.
-Any `tls.handshake_match` modules can be used as well for matching on TLS-specific properties of the ClientHello, such as ServerName (SNI).
+Any [`tls.handshake_match` modules](https://caddyserver.com/docs/modules/) can be used as well for matching on TLS-specific properties of the ClientHello, such as ServerName (SNI).

+- **layer4.matchers.ssh** - matches conections that look like SSH connections.

 Current handlers: